Garmin Fenix 7 review: all-round brilliance

 Features

-This is a serious tool for serious athletes with a very impressive feature set.
-As you’d expect, the Fenix 7 offers dedicated sport profiles for a huge range of more than 30 activities including trail running, swimming, running, biking, hiking, rowing, skiing, golfing, surfing, and indoor climbing.
+This is a serious tool for serious athletes.
+As you’d expect, the Fenix 7 offers dedicated profiles for more than 30 activities including trail running, swimming, running, biking, hiking, rowing, skiing, golfing, surfing, and indoor climbing.
 You name it, it tracks it.
+This generation adds a new dedicated HIIT workout mode, making it easy to set the number of rounds and work/rest intervals for AMRAP, EMOM, Tabata and custom sessions.

-You can monitor how your blood, sweat and tears sessions convert into fitness gains with altitude and heat-adjusted VO2 Max fitness estimates.
-Plus Garmin’s running race time predictor now comes with a useful trend chart so you can see if you’re closing in on your goal.
-Though the accuracy can still be sketchy.
+All the familiar Garmin training tools are here as well, including suggested workouts, Garmin Coach, training load and training effect monitoring, and recovery time recommendations.
+You can monitor how your sweat and tears convert into fitness gains with altitude and heat-adjusted VO2 Max fitness estimates.
+Plus Garmin’s running race time predictor now comes with a useful trend chart, so you can see if you’re closing in on your goal.
 You can also get mid-run performance feedback that compares your current level to previous outings.
+I found the accuracy could still be sketchy, though.

 Garmin has also added a new training metric, Stamina.
 Designed to help you avoid busting out too hard at the start of your run or activity, this uses your training history and metrics like VO2 Max, max heart rate and lactate threshold to give you a dynamic read on how much gas you’ve got left in the tank at different paces.
 You see a percentage of stamina remaining and an estimated distance you can sustain at your current intensity.

-Our optical heart rate sensor accuracy tests revealed a familiar tale for wrist-based tracking.
-We encountered the usual lagging and lurching on occasions during runs and workouts with big, sudden shifts in intensity.
+Of course, many of these training tools rely heavily on heart rate and the Fenix 7 features a new-generation optical heart rate tech that aims to boost wrist-based accuracy.
+My testing revealed a familiar tale for wrist-based tracking, with the usual lagging and lurching on occasions during runs and workouts with big, sudden shifts in intensity.
 The max heart rate reads were often higher than a chest strap.
-Up against the Epix too, the Fenix had a tendency to read our non-workout heart rate higher.
+Up against the Epix too, the Fenix had a tendency to read my non-workout heart rate higher.

 In short, get a chest strap if you want to make the most of all the excellent BPM-based training and performance insights.

-Outside of training, that tech powers the 24/7 heart rate tracking that feeds general health tools like Body Battery – a fairly reliable estimate of your daily stress and energy levels – sleep tracking (with hit and miss accuracy) and heart health with optional high and low alerts.
+Outside of training, that tech powers the 24/7 heart rate tracking which feeds general health tools like Body Battery – a fairly reliable estimate of your daily stress and energy levels – sleep tracking (with hit and miss accuracy) and heart health, with optional high and low alerts.
+You can also keep tabs on blood oxygen levels with the built-in pulse oximeter, monitor breathing rate and log hydration – though that’s done manually.

-Another upgrade from the Fenix 6, is the addition of multi-continent TOPO maps.
+Another upgrade from the Fenix 6 is the addition of multi-continent TOPO maps.
 These come preloaded on the solar sapphire editions but can be downloaded for the rest of the Fenix 7 range.
 It appears there’s no plans to make these available on the Fenix 6 series.
+Skiers also get treated to Skiview maps including run names and difficulty ratings for more than 2,000 ski resorts worldwide.

 Garmin’s music smarts are here too.
 You get offline storage and playback for playlists from your Spotify, Deezer or Amazon Music.
 Connecting wireless headphones to run phone-free is wonderfully simple and connectivity was solid.
 The addition of the touchscreen also made managing the smart notifications and contactless payments much easier.